 In 2022 ECC took a decision to cease trading of Essex Legal Services Limited.
-This was as a result of a significant increase in the cost of insurance experienced by all legal services provider and because virtually all the external work undertake carpage domentiate medians to use the company.
+This was as a result of a significant increase in the cost of insurance experienced by all legal services provider and because virtually all the external work undertake can be done without needing to use the company.
 The